JamesHight/php-code-examples/Real-Time Metrics/README.md

 	B72_Metrics::timerEnd('facebook.login');

 	// End execution timer, log peak memory usage,
-	// pass all data to B72_Log_Metrics so it can sent to the metrics server B72_Metrics::end();
+	// pass all data to B72_Log_Metrics so it can be sent to the metrics server B72_Metrics::end();